mlflow.tensorflow

 • Metrics and Parameters

-• Training loss; validation loss; user-specified metrics
+• Training and validation loss.

 • Artifacts

-• Model summary on training start
+• Model summary on training start.

-• TensorBoard logs on training end
+• TensorBoard logs on training end.

 tf.keras.callbacks.EarlyStopping